SepehrKazemian/CongesitonControl/README.md

 # CongestionControl
-Floodlight controller for congestion control over SDN for multimedia usage by implementing QoS Its paper is available
+Floodlight controller for congestion control over SDN for multimedia usage by implementing QoS.

+Its paper is also available